-- differentiated teaching, questioning and levels of support so that the children are all working towards the same learning objective appropriate to their age group; - direct teaching of methods and vocabulary through modelled examples which ensures children are fully confident to tackle independent tasks; - embedding mathematical understanding through concrete, pictorial and abstract images and representation; - encouraging pupils to explain their reasoning and thinking both verbally and in writing; - exposing all children to challenge through tasks and questioning; - ensuring opportunities to use and apply knowledge and skills is integrated into planning and teaching; - developing deeper knowledge and essential features of mathematical concepts through making comparisons and exploring questions such as "What's the same, what's different?"; - establishing the foundations of mental calculation and recall of number facts through daily starters which consolidate mental recall and informal/written calculations; - ensuring time is given in other subjects for pupils to develop and apply their mathematical skills; - setting homework for all children in accordance with the Homework Policy.
+- adaptive teaching, questioning and levels of support so that the children are all working towards the same learning objective appropriate to their age group or ability; - direct teaching of methods and vocabulary through modelled examples which ensures children are fully confident to tackle independent tasks; - embedding mathematical understanding through concrete, pictorial and abstract images and representation; - encouraging pupils to explain their reasoning and thinking both verbally and in writing; - exposing all children to challenge through tasks and questioning; - ensuring opportunities to use and apply knowledge and skills is integrated into planning and teaching; - developing deeper knowledge and essential features of mathematical concepts through making comparisons and exploring questions such as "What do you notice?" and "What's the same, what's different?"; - Spotting patterns and relationships which support a process of enquiry and experimentation; - establishing the foundations of mental calculation and recall of number facts through daily starters which consolidate mental recall and informal/written calculations; - ensuring time is given in other subjects for pupils to develop and apply their mathematical skills; - setting homework for all children in accordance with the Homework Policy.

-A range of suitable learning opportunities are planned and used to cater for different abilities - differentiated group work, children working independently, in pairs, groups or demonstrating within a whole class.
+The application of the curriculum promotes a 'keep up, not catch up' approach to mathematics, in order to establish a secure path to proficiency for pupils.
+A range of suitable learning opportunities are planned and used to cater for different abilities - adapted work, children working independently, in pairs, groups or demonstrating within a whole class.
+A concrete, pictorial and abstract approach to the teaching of maths is used across the school, with the use of concrete resources encouraged to children of all ages and all abilities.
 The use of open-ended investigations provides excellent opportunities for differentiated outcomes.
 Classroom assistants are used to support and challenge further identified children.